 An exploration of the evolution, anatomy, ecology, behaviour, and management of terrestrial mammals.
 Labs are devoted to field techniques and species identification, with emphasis on Canadian forms.
-Prerequisite: A minimum cumulative average of 65% in completed BIOL courses and 10.0 university credits including BIOL 2110H and BIOL-ERSC 2260H.
+One-day field trip at cost to the student.
+Prerequisite: A minimum overall average of 65% in completed BIOL courses and 10.0 university credits including BIOL 2110H and BIOL-ERSC 2260H.